alibaba/tengine/docs/modules/ngx_http_user_agent.md

 	greedy					Safari;
 	Chrome	13.0~13.9999	chrome13;

-* **analysis iateams**:
+* **analysis items**:
  - *syntax*: **keyword version value**
-   - *keyword*: this is the word we analysised from user_agent string.
+   - *keyword*: this is the word we analysed from user_agent string.
    - *version*: the version of keyword.
      - version\+:greater or equal should be matched;
-	 - version\-:less or equal shoul be matched;
+	 - version\-:less or equal should be matched;
-	 - version:equal shold be matched;
+	 - version:equal should be matched;
 	 - version1~version2:matched in [version1,version2];
-   - *value*:if this iteam has been matched,the variable defined will return this value.
+   - *value*:if this item has been matched,the variable defined will return this value.